wendlers/mpfshell/README.md

 port of MP over the serial line.
 It basically offers commands to list and upload/download files on the flash FS of the device.

+All files are transferred in binary mode, and thus it should be possible to also upload precompiled code (.mpy) too.

 __Note__: The software is tested on Ubunto 16.04 LTS.

 ## Requirements